Skip to main content

 13. Insurance.

 During the Term, Company shall, at all times, maintain: (a) Commercial General Liability insurance with a minimum limit of one million dollars ($1,000,000.00) per occurrence with an aggregate limit of two million dollars ($2,000,000.00); (b) Automobile Liability insurance in an amount not less than $1,000,000 per occurrence for hired autos and non-owned autos only; (c) Workers Compensation insurance, in such amount as may be required by the laws of the State of North Carolina and employers’ liability insurance, and d) Technology Errors and Omission Cyber and Multi Media Liability insurance covering actual or alleged acts, errors or omissions committed by Company, its agents or employees.
 The policy shall expressly provide, but not be limited to, coverage for the following perils: unauthorized use/access of a computer system, defense of any regulatory action involving a breach of privacy; failure to protect confidential information (personal and commercial information) from disclosure, notification costs, whether or not required by statute.
-The Computer Security and Privacy Liability policy(s) shall have limits of liability of at least two million dollars ($2,000,000) in the aggregate.
+The Computer Security and Privacy Liability policy(s) shall have limits of liability of at least five million dollars ($5,000,000) in the aggregate.

 14. Non-solicitation.